solana-labs/solana/src/terminology.md

 The following keywords do not have any functionality but are reserved by Solana for potential future use.

+* epoch - the time in which a leader schedule is valid
 * mips - millions of instructions per second
 * public key - We currently use `pubkey`
+* slot - the time in which a single leader may produce entries
 * secret key - Users currently only use `keypair`